Environmental engineer

 Graduate schemes are offered by some large employers in areas such as engineering and construction.

-Although you don't usually need a postgraduate qualification, a Masters in areas such as environmental monitoring, contaminated land or environmental engineering may make you more attractive to an employer.
+Although you don't usually need a postgraduate qualification, a Masters degree in areas such as environmental monitoring, engineering geology or environmental science and engineering may make you more attractive to employers.

 Search for postgraduate courses in environmental engineering.